XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 but we strive to be a truly global company.
 As such, we are determined to respond to customer requests asking for any writing system.

-In earlier versions of iText, we were already able to render Chinese, Japanese, and Korean (CJK) glyphs in PDF documents, and had limited support for the right-to-left Hebrew and Arabic scripts.
+In earlier versions of iText, the library was already able to render Chinese, Japanese, and Korean (CJK) glyphs in PDF documents, and it had limited support for the right-to-left Hebrew and Arabic scripts.
 When we made attempts to go further, technical limitations, caused by sometimes seemingly unrelated design decisions, hampered our efforts to implement this in iText 5.
 Because of iText 5's implicit promise not to break backwards compatibility,